KenKundert/nestedtext/doc/file_format.rst

 **Line-type tags**:

-    The remaining lines are identifying by the presence of tags, where a tag is the first dash (``-``), colon (``:``), or greater-than symbol (``>``) on a line when followed immediately by a space or line break.
+    Most remaining lines are identifying by the presence of tags, where a tag is the first dash (``-``), colon (``:``), or greater-than symbol (``>``) on a line when followed immediately by a space or line break.